brianorwhatever/blockchain/Notes/index.md

-# Crypto Notes
+# Blockchain Notes

-The goal of this project is to build a broad set of notes on both high-level, and low-level aspects of cryptocurrencies.
+The goal of this project is to build a broad set of notes on both high-level, and low-level aspects of blockchain tech and cryptocurrencies.